 What we don’t: Relatively dated styling and a little underbuilt for outdoor use.

 We often turn to REI for affordable but well-made gear, and the Trail 2 Waist Pack fits the bill nicely.
-For just $30 and a respectable 4.3 ounces, you get a versatile 2 liters of capacity with a practical storage layout that comprises a zippered pouch at the front for separating small items and a sleeve at the back for keeping your phone or wallet handy but hidden.
+For just $30 and a very respectable 4 ounces, you get a versatile 2 liters of capacity with a practical storage layout that comprises a zippered pouch at the front for separating small items and a sleeve at the back for keeping your phone or wallet handy but hidden.
 The Trail is also noticeably slim and low-profile, which translates to an unobtrusive and barely-there feel (it’s one of the best options here for wearing under a jacket in inclement weather).
 And while fairly common, the dual zippers for the main compartment make access quick and easy—you don’t have to unzip them all the way unless you’re removing a large item like a smartphone.
 Finally, the latest Trail 2 uses recycled materials for both the body and lining fabrics, which only add to its all-around appeal.

 In addition to the standard Trail 2 here, REI also offers the design in “Print” and Pride” models with more vibrant styling (the regular version is a little dated).
 There’s also a larger 5-liter variation that tacks on daisy chain webbing, dual water bottle pockets, and a padded mesh backpanel for $20 more.
 If you’re on the fence about which option is best for you, we’d break it down as follows: The Trail 2 is the more versatile and everyday-friendly design, while the Trail 5 is the better hiking/outdoors companion that’s noticeably lighter (9 oz.) and less bulky than competitors like the Osprey Talon above (i.e., it has more crossover appeal).
 Both Trails are excellent values for what you get, and you’d be hard-pressed to find a better balance of price and performance.